yassinbouasri/dependency-injection-attributes/sfcasts/introduction.md

 ## Tour the App

 We have a single controller - `RemoteController` - and single route - `home`.
-This contoller handles rendering the UI and button clicks.
+This controller handles rendering the UI and button clicks.
 When a button is clicked, we handle the different button logic (represented by a `dump()`), add the flash message, and redirect to the same route.
 If it's *not* handling a button click, it renders this `index.html.twig`.
 That's our remote template.